 What they do is almost written on the tin – they feature those who make the grade.
 Either from well-established photographers or those who are just starting.

-If you have great `quality images, the chances are your work could work well here.
+If you have great quality images, your work could feature well here.
 A great source of inspiration and help across the board.

-As the title of this blog suggests, it is a place of photographic education on the night sky.
+As the title of this photography website suggests, it is a place of photographic education on the night sky.

 Royce Blair is the man behind this helpful page.
-He provides very useful advice and tips when you aim to capture all that sits above you.
+He provides useful advice and tips on how to capture all that sits above you.

-Whether straight shots of The Milky Way or including a foreground in your captures – this is the place to come for everything you need.
+Straight shots of The Milky Way?
+Including a foreground in your captures?
+This is the place to come for everything you need.

 Let’s be honest, unless you are a seasoned high-end events photographer, wedding shoots are daunting.
-So much focus and pressure are placed on that ceremony and celebration.
+So much focus and pressure are placed on the ceremony and celebration.

-The benefit is that her website looks great, and it is very easy to navigate to each and every area.
+The benefit is that her website looks great, and it is very easy to navigate.